 Take in a symphony by candlelight.

-Get an after-hours look at the Perot Museum with Thursdays on Tap.
+Get an after-hours look at the Perot Museum with Thursdays on Tap (every week until November).

 Throw down a picnic blanket at the Arboretum’s Cool Thursdays Concert Series.

-Head to Southfork Ranch for Cattle Baron’s Ball, Dallas’ most casual gala.
-(September 17)
+Head to Southfork Ranch with Shania Twain for Cattle Baron’s Ball.
+(October 14)

-Don your lederhosen for Oktoberfest Dallas.
+Don your lederhosen for North Texas Oktoberfests.
 (October 1)

-Take in a Broadway show in Dallas — in this case, My Fair Lady.
-(November 1 through 13)
+Take in a Broadway show in Dallas — in this case, MJ The Musical.
+(November 21 through December 3)

 Find a fresh signature scent at The Conservatory (ask for Shasa).